 - Banding, fatty tissue, and loose skin on your upper neck

 The facelift is one of the original cosmetic surgeries, with the first documented facelift performed in Berlin in 1901.
 Up until recently, where technological advances have added options, most facelifts would be called “traditional” facelifts.
-Today, there are various methods that Dr. Steitz uses depending on the individual needs of each patient.
+Today, there are various methods that we use depending on the individual needs of each patient.
 Here are descriptions of a traditional facelift, a limited incision facelift, and a mid-face lift.
-These are meant to simply give you an idea of what Dr. Steitz would do in these surgeries, but he adapts every surgery to the unique needs of the patient.
+These are meant to simply give you an idea of what would be done in these surgeries, but every surgery is adapted to the unique needs of the patient.

 - Limited-incision/mini facelift — The goals of this facelift aren’t as widespread, instead providing limited rejuvenation around the eyes and mouth, including nasolabial folds and other deep creases.
 Shorter incisions are made at the temples, around the ears, and if needed, in the lower eyelids and/or under the upper lip.
 These mini lifts have become more and more popular.

-Thanks to Dr. Steitz’s training, board certification, and extensive knowledge of facial anatomy and experience with these procedures, these are pretty low-risk procedures.
+Thanks to the team’s training, board certification, and extensive knowledge of facial anatomy and experience with these procedures, these are pretty low-risk procedures.
 Of course, this is surgery, so patients are at risk for excessive bleeding, infection, reaction to anesthesia, and poor wound healing.

 Specific to facelift procedures, these are the risks: